 You also have the option to select target sound practice from a menu screen.
-The adventure begins with sound prompting for imitation drills or simple games for users who could benefit from the auditory models, but are not yet able to produce sounds on command.
+The adventure begins with sound prompting for imitation drills or simple games for users who could benefit from the auditory models but are not yet able to produce sounds on command.
 You can set the app to play in speech and tactile mode which means you can help get the animal voices back by playing a game instead of producing sounds.
 In this case, you still hear the animal sounds but there is no pressure to make the sound to progress.
-The one thing that I would like to see updated in this app is some discussion or acknowledgement when the user makes the wrong sound during imitation drills.
-Right now, the app simply self corrects without giving feedback that the user’s production was in error.
+The one thing that I would like to see updated in this app is some discussion or acknowledgment when the user makes the wrong sound during imitation drills.
+Right now, the app simply self-corrects without giving feedback that the user's production was in error.

 ★ Voice controlled games encourage kids to speak clearly

 ★ Each time you go through the story it will change - you'll encounter different animals in a different